[?] Subscribe To The Bookkeeping Blog

 Inventory ... and ASPE

-Have you been wondering if the new Accounting Standards for Private Enterprise (ASPE) coming into effect on January 1, 2011 will affect how you report inventory on your financial statements?
+Have you wondered if the new Accounting Standards for Private Enterprise (ASPE) that came into effect on January 1, 2011 affected how you report inventory on your financial statements?

 Grant Thornton (www.grantthornton.ca), in their Catalyst Winter 2010 newsletter, says no ... but there are fewer mandated disclosures.